dcthoai/nextgen/README.md

-# Nextgen Creative brand Application – Spring Boot + MySQL + Dockerized Setup
+# Nextgen Creative Brand Application – Spring Boot + MySQL + Dockerized Setup

 A production-ready **Spring Boot** application packaged as a **standalone JAR** (with embedded Tomcat), using **MySQL** for database persistence.
 This application is containerized via Docker with persistent volumes for database.